SBCompSciClub/SBCompSciClub.github.io/club/pages/about/bottom.md

 **Shivan Modha, Kevin Sun, Tanvi Wagle, Swapnil Napuri, Rishav Bhagat, and Shreya Suresh**

+### Contact US
+Feel free to contact us if you have any questions, comments or concerns.
+Email: sbcompsciclub@gmail.com
+Remind: Text 81010 @sbcompsci
+Reach out to one of our officers or Mr. Schiff

 ### About the Club

 We are open to high school students with no coding experience to advanced coders.
 This year club members will be exposed to basic *HTML, CSS and the mutifaceted Javascript.*